ZAYDEK/urql-exchange-graphcache/docs/updates.md

 updates.

 The first we'll look at is `updateQuery`.
-This method, given an object containg the query and optionally some variables as first argument and a callback with the result from this query as the second, will update the cache.
+This method, given an object containing the query and optionally some variables as first argument and a callback with the result from this query as the second, will update the cache.